guobinhit/sylph/README.md

 Sylph is the fairy of the wind.
 It is said that the breeze is the whisper of the fairy.
 Anyone with a pure heart will eventually become Sylph.

+# Contributing

+Contributions are very welcome!

+If you see a problem that you'd like to see fixed, the best way to make it happen is to help out by submitting a pull request implementing it.
+Refer to the [CONTRIBUTING.md](https://github.com/guobinhit/myleetcode/blob/master/CONTRIBUTING.md) file for more details about the workflow.

+You can also ask for problem-solving ideas and discuss in GitHub issues directly.

 # INDEX

 - [Overview](#overview)